PaddingFlow: Improving Normalizing Flows with Padding-Dimensional Noise: Abstract

 \section{Abstract}

 Normalizing flow is a generative modeling approach with efficient sampling.
-However, Flow-based models suffer two issues, which are manifold and discrete data.
-If the target distribution is a manifold, which means the dimension of the latent target distribution and the dimension of the data distribution are unmatched, flow-based models might perform badly.
-Discrete data makes flow-based models collapse into a degenerate mixture of point masses.
-In this paper, to sidestep such two issues we propose PaddingFlow, a novel dequantization method, which improves normalizing flows with padding-dimensional noise.
-PaddingFlow is easy to implement, computationally cheap, widely suitable to various tasks, and generates samples that are unbiased estimations of the data.
-Especially, our method can overcome the limitation of existing dequantization methods that have to change the data distribution, which might degrade performance.
-We validate our method on the main benchmarks of unconditional density estimation, including five tabular datasets and four image datasets for VAE models, and the IK experiments which are conditional density estimation.
-The results show that PaddingFlow can provide improvement on all tasks in this paper.
-The code is available at: \href{https://github.com/AdamQLMeng/PaddingFlow}{https://github.com/AdamQLMeng/PaddingFlow}
+However, Flow-based models suffer two issues: 1) If the target distribution is manifold, due to the unmatch between the dimensions of the latent target distribution and the data distribution, flow-based models might perform badly.
+2) Discrete data might make flow-based models collapse into a degenerate mixture of point masses.
+To sidestep such two issues, we propose PaddingFlow, a novel dequantization method, which improves normalizing flows with padding-dimensional noise.
+To implement PaddingFlow, only the dimension of normalizing flows needs to be modified.
+Thus, our method is easy to implement and computationally cheap.
+Moreover, the padding-dimensional noise is only added to the padding dimension, which means PaddingFlow can dequantize without changing data distributions.
+Implementing existing dequantization methods needs to change data distributions, which might degrade performance.
+We validate our method on the main benchmarks of unconditional density estimation, including five tabular datasets and four image datasets for Variational Autoencoder (VAE) models, and the Inverse Kinematics (IK) experiments which are conditional density estimation.
+The results show that PaddingFlow can perform better in all experiments in this paper, which means PaddingFlow is widely suitable for various tasks.
+The code is available at: \href{https://github.com/AdamQLMeng/PaddingFlow}{https://github.com/AdamQLMeng/PaddingFlow}.